-It can also be work which is part of a treatment programme under medical supervision while you are an inpatient or regularly attending as an outpatient of a hospital or similar institution.
+It can also be work which is part of a treatment programme.

-Supported permitted work has no restriction on the hours you work and can be for an unlimited period.
-You can earn up to £131.50 a week (from April 2019) after tax and National Insurance deductions, without affecting your benefit, if you are getting ESA or National Insurance credits because of incapacity for work.
+Supported permitted work has no restriction on the hours you work.
+It can be for an unlimited period.
+You can earn up to £131.50 a week after tax and National Insurance deductions without affecting your benefit, if you are getting ESA or National Insurance credits because of incapacity for work.

 Permitted work and Universal Credit